 3> select a set of Random Access resources from the available set of Random Access resources based on the priority order indicated in the system information as specified in clause 5.1.1d for this Random Access Procedure.

-1> else (i.e. CFRA or none of the REDCAP and/or a specific slice group and/or SDT and or MSG3 repetition is applicable):
+1> else (i.e. CFRA or none of the REDCAP and/or a specific NSAG and/or SDT and or MSG3 repetition is applicable):

 2> select the set of Random Access resources that are not associated with any feature indication (as specified in clause 5.1.1c) for the current Random Access procedure.